nmaier/simpleDLNA/Readme.md

 Run requirements
 ---

-* Some .Net 4 compatible implementation to run the app
+* Some .Net 4 Client Profile compatible implementation to run the app
  * Tested on .Net 4 and Fedora17 + mono, OSX Lion + mono
 * File system and networking :p
 * Some DLNA renderer (e.g. TV) to actually display the served media.